Eddie Santry: Injury to knee and subsequent bouts including Young Corbett II and Battling Nelson

 Around November 8, 1900, Santry's knee was badly injured while sparring with Californian and Middleweight Champion Tommy Ryan who had several bouts in Chicago that month.
 While attempting a side step to avoid a left from Ryan, his ankle turned and the full weight of his body was thrown on his knee joint in a twisting fashion.
 At the time, the injury was considered to be serious and he briefly took up working in a Saloon.
 He resumed his training by early January but lost to Jack McClelland, in a four-round knockout on January 29, 1901.
-He would face McClelland again a year later on February 19, 1902 in a six-round draw in Chicago.
+He would face McClelland again a year later on February 19, 1902, in a six-round draw in Chicago.

 Santry lost again to the great Young Corbett II in a second-round knockout in Denver, Colorado, on April 12, 1901.
 He would act as a sparring partner to Corbett by the Spring of 1902.
 Strongly affected by his losses to McClelland and particularly Young Corbett, he took a seven-month rest from boxing before his next bout.
 His record after the injury showed fewer wins by knockout, and his opponents may have been a shade less skilled.

-On November 29, 1901, he fought future champion Battling Nelson at the Pyramid Athletic Club in Chicago, winning in a six-round points decision.
+On November 29, 1901, Santry fought future champion Battling Nelson at the Pyramid Athletic Club in Chicago, winning in a six-round points decision.
 At various times in his career, he would spar, train, and act as a cornerman for Nelson, a fellow Chicagoan and 1908 lightweight champion.

-On December 27, 1901, he won on a second round disqualification against Ole Olsen in Omaha, Nebraska.
+On December 27, 1901, Santry won on a second round disqualification against Ole Olsen in Omaha, Nebraska.
 Santry slipped to the floor from a blow, and Olsen struck him before he had time to rise to his knees.
 Olsen later apologized for the infraction.

-Late career
+Later career

-He fought Tommy Sullivan three times in April and May 1902, with a win by disqualification, and a no contest in Chicago, followed by a loss in a third knockout in St. Louis, Missouri.
+Santry fought Tommy Sullivan three times in April and May 1902, with a win by disqualification, and a no contest in Chicago, followed by a loss in a third knockout in St. Louis, Missouri.
 He had two wins against Maurice Sayers at the end of 1903 and early 1904.

 In the Tommy Sullivan bout on April 18, 1902, the referee determined that Santry had been kneed in the groin by Sullivan, and ended the bout as a No Contest after a minute and a half of boxing in the third round.
 Santry had to be carried from the ring.